Frequently Asked Questions

 What do I need to get started?

 Godly Play UK is delighted to help you discover this approach.
-Throughout the year across England and Wales, we offer experience sessions, introductory day events, three-day training opportunities.
+Throughout the year across England and Wales and online, we offer experience sessions, introductory day events, three-day training opportunities.
 There is a network of storytellers, advocates and trainers spread across the regions that can support you in this discovery.
-New ways of offering all this are currently being developed for virtual, on-line environments: Contact us at admin@godlyplay.uk.
+Contact us at admin@godlyplay.uk.

 In Scotland please contact our sister organisation Godly Play Scotland.